Table of Contents[Hide][Show]

 - Where to eat at Mammoth Ski Resort

-- Where to stay in Mammoth Ski Resort
+- Places to stay in Mammoth Ski Resort

 Among Mammoth Lakes’ great features is the free public transit.
-The Eastern Sierra Transit Authority (ESTA) bus service offers complimentary transportation all around the town of Mammoth Lakes, including each of our mountain base lodges.
-A free night trolley runs until about 2 a.m.
+The Eastern Sierra Transit Authority (ESTA) bus service offers complimentary transportation all around the town of Mammoth Lakes, including to each of the three mountain base lodges.
+A free night trolley runs until about 2 am.

-In addition, The Village gondola transports visitors in six minutes directly to Canyon Lodge, one of three mountain base lodges.
+In addition, The Village gondola transports visitors in six minutes directly to Canyon Lodge, one of the three base lodges.

 Plus, direct flights to Mammoth are also an option.
 United Airlines offers direct flights from LAX year-round, and from San Francisco and Denver, CO in winter.